jengaclub/Remote-Monitoring-System/Readme.txt

 6. Please enter a hint while signing up , it is used to reset the password in case you forget it.

 Client side
+client has a executable file client.exe that runs automatically
 1. Client is free to use the system and utilise the resources to the fullest.
 2. In case of disk storage exceeding more than 90% , sends an e-mail to the administrator.
 3. Please clean up the space as instructed by the administrator.